 - a) The rights of students to be secure in their persons, quarters, papers, and effects against unreasonable searches and seizures is guaranteed. - b) No sanction may be imposed on any student without notice to the accused of the nature of the charges. - c) A student accused of violating this code of student conduct is entitled, upon request, to procedural due process as set forth in this chapter. - (3) Sexual Misconduct Complainant.
-In any case involving an allegation of sexual misconduct as defined in this code, a complainants and respondents are afforded certain rights under this code including, but not limited to: - a) The right to be informed of all orders issued in the disciplinary case in which they are a complainant; - b) The right to appeal to the student conduct committee an initial order issued by a conduct officer; - c) The right to request presidential review of an initial order issued by the student conduct committee; and - d) The right to be accompanied to all hearings by an advisor and/or an attorney at the student's expense.
+In any case involving an allegation of sexual misconduct as defined in this code, a complainant is afforded certain rights under this code including, but not limited to: - a) The right to be informed of all orders issued in the disciplinary case in which they are a complainant; - b) The right to appeal to the student conduct committee an initial order issued by a conduct officer; - c) The right to request presidential review of an initial order issued by the student conduct committee; and - d) The right to be accompanied to all hearings by an advisor and/or an attorney.